kozinaki/mase/readme.txt

 [ADD] customizable TOS which is stored in ".\templates\termsOfService" (original TOS is in termsOfService_orig, to use it replace the files)
-[ADD] dinput8.dll for the Client and Servers which makes the hosts and lpatch modifications obsolete, this file is NOT required by the emulator and must be put into the client/server root directory to make use of it, root directory is where the "BFBC2Game.exe"/"Frost.Game.Main_Win32_Final.exe" is located, see F.A.Q. section for more info [ADD] check if the required subdirectories of the emulator ('database' and 'templates') are present [ADD] check if the user who wants to delete a persona really is the owner of that persona [FIXED] a possible ID mess up when removing personas
+[ADD] dinput8.dll for the Client and Servers which makes the hosts and lpatch modifications obsolete, this file is NOT required by the emulator and must be put into the client/server root directory to make use of it, root directory is where the "BFBC2Game.exe"/"Frost.Game.Main_Win32_Final.exe" is located.
+[ADD] check if the required subdirectories of the emulator ('database' and 'templates') are present [ADD] check if the user who wants to delete a persona really is the owner of that persona [FIXED] a possible ID mess up when removing personas